tim4it/scrape-data/README.md

-# Scrape data
+# Scrape data from website example
-Scrape data from net and put some data to postgres
+Use `scrapy` framework to scrape the first 500 items (title, image url) from `sreality.cz` (flats, sell) and save it in the `Postgresql` database.
+Implement a simple HTTP server in python and show these 500 items on a simple page (title and image) and put everything to single docker-compose command so that we can run `docker-compose up` and see the scraped ads on http://localhost:8080 page.

 ## Docker related stuff